rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 3 Errata.md

 # NOTE:  At the end of each module of labs, delete all the resources created in the module

-## Module 3: Implement an authentication and access management solution (~150 Minutes)
+# Module 3: Implement an authentication and access management solution (~150 Miuntes)

-## Lab 08 – enable Azure AD multifactor authentication (15 Minutes)
+## Lab 08 – enable multifactor authentication (15 Minutes)

 ### IMPORTANT - An Azure AD Premium license is required for this exercise. - O365 AAD has already been provisioned